diqidoq/gimp-build-from-source-docs/README.md

 Preparation
 -----------

-We finally will have 2 folders to maintain by Nordholts approach:
+We finally will have 2 folders to maintain by Nordholts approach (Use the names you want, this is an example):

  1. `gimp`
    + The automatically created sub folder from the cloning of the git repository